freedomofpress/securedrop/docs/hardware.rst

     in a BIOS update.
 See these `release notes <https://downloadmirror.intel.com/26263/eng/RY_0359_ReleaseNotes.pdf>`__ (PDF) for more details.

-Later NUC revisions (the NUC7 and NUC8 series) typically include onboard WiFi and Bluetooth, and may use an Ethernet chipset not supported by Securedrop's custom kernel.
+Later NUC revisions (the NUC7 and NUC8 series) typically include onboard WiFi and Bluetooth, and may use an Ethernet chipset not supported by SecureDrop's custom kernel.
 We are investigating workarounds for both issues.
 If you are having trouble sourcing the NUC5i5MYHE, please `contact us <https://securedrop.org/help/>`__ for more information on how to safely configure and use more recent NUCs.